Data Centers in Sunshine Coast

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within the Sunshine Coast, as of September 2025.
-Secure, low-latency connections to all major cloud providers are established through private network extensions to the primary connectivity hubs in Brisbane.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within the Sunshine Coast, enabling access to 0 cloud regions locally, as of September 2025.
+Businesses connect to major cloud providers by extending their networks to the nearest primary hubs, such as Brisbane or Sydney.

 Power Analysis

-Average Cost Of Power: Industrial power rates in the region range from AUD 0.14–0.19/kWh, as of November 2024.
-This competitive pricing provides predictable operational expenses for high-density deployments.
-The grid is supported by a mix of fossil fuels (64%) and renewables (36%).
+Average Cost Of Power: Industrial power rates typically range from AUD 0.14–0.19/kWh, as of September 2025.
+This pricing is competitive within Australia and offers predictable operational costs for compute-heavy infrastructure.

-Power Grid Reliability: The power grid serving the Sunshine Coast is reliable and well-engineered.
-Infrastructure in the area is built to support critical commercial and industrial loads, with sufficient redundancy to ensure uptime.
+Power Grid Reliability: The power grid supporting the Sunshine Coast is well-engineered, drawing from the national grid with infrastructure designed to support commercial and industrial loads reliably.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the Sunshine Coast serve the growing local economy and act as an ideal disaster recovery location for businesses in Brisbane.
-This proximity enables low-latency replication and failover for enterprises across Queensland.
+Proximity To Key Business Districts: Data centers in the region are positioned to serve the growing local economy, including healthcare, education, and tourism sectors.
+They also function as excellent disaster recovery sites for businesses headquartered in Brisbane.

 Natural Disaster Risk

-The Sunshine Coast has a Low overall natural disaster risk profile, with a score of 2.5 out of 10, as of September 2025.
-This makes it a highly resilient location for critical infrastructure.
+The Sunshine Coast has a low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+While the composite risk is low, businesses should engineer infrastructure to account for specific regional hazards.